kmanoovi/Group-Project-1/README.md

 ## Criteria

-GIVEN: I am presented with a webpage titled, “Reel Reviews”
+GIVEN: I open a webpage entitled, "Reel Reviews".
-THEN: I am presented with a search form with search options including “search by genre” and “search by title”
+THEN: I am presented with a search form to either search a specific film or click a checkbox for a certain genre of film.
-GIVEN: My search criteria is entered in the search box and selected search options have been checked off
+GIVEN: My search criteria is entered in the search box and selected genre options have been checked off.
 THEN: I am presented with a list of movie titles and reviews based on my search criteria.
-GIVEN: A list of movie titles and reviews
+GIVEN: A list of movie titles and reviews.
 THEN: I am presented with the ability to view where selected movies are available to stream.
+GIVEN: At the end of the page, I am able to see my past searches.

+## Notes

+* 2 API's were used, one for receiving data for movie reviews and the other for receiving data about where the selected movies can be streamed.

+* Bulma is the CSS framework that was used to design the layout of Reel Reviews.